 My kids love to learn things on their own, so I left these cards out to see what they would do.
 The bright red box did the trick and drew them in right away.
 I found my 11-year-old curled up in a chair quizzing himself on all things Canadian.
 Later, I found the12-year-old doing the same thing.
 Before long, it became a game of “Stump Mom” as they took turns yelling out questions to see if I knew the answers.
 Of course, I didn’t know everything and that gave them some excitement.
 It actually sparked some interesting questions and conversations about things as we discovered things together, or I had to explain more.

-We have decided to add these cards to our morning basket so that they can continue to try and stump me with Canadian trivia.
+We have added these cards to our morning basket so that they can continue to try and stump me with Canadian trivia.

 No matter how you use it, this Brain Quest Canada card challenge is sure to offer you lots of interesting new facts and tidbits about our country, our history, the people who live here, and more.